nickmvincent/public-talks/2025-10_csss_gabm/talk-as-marp.md

 **Intent** - Mapping of what mechanisms the components/organization in the simulation represent

 The intent contains the scope of the simulation (what it’s should be used for, and importantly, what it should not) and the mapping (what parts of the simulation correspond to what parts of *T* or its hypothesized mechanisms)

-Examples:
-- Schelling’s segregation model puts forward a hypothesis of how inadvertent but small preferences may lead to segregation.

 ---